 Respondents were asked to mark their top three most important needs (in no particular order) among the agency's planning areas: health, employment, education, housing, income and asset building, support services, and civic engagement.
 The chart below indicates what the community ranks as the most important services needed.
-The results were used to rank the agency's top priorities in the SFY 2021-2022 Plan and Budget Proposal.
+This data is extremely helpful to the agency when deciding next steps.
+The results from the Community Needs Assessment were used to rank the agency's top priorities in the SFY 2022-2023 Plan and Budget Proposal.

-Employment was identified as the most needed service in the 2021 Community Needs Assessment with 95% of respondents marking it as a top priority, followed by housing, education, income and asset building, health, support services, and civic engagement.
+Employment was identified as the most needed service in the 2022 Community Needs Assessment with 80% of respondents marking it as a top priority, followed by housing, education, support services, income and asset building, health, and civic engagement.

-Overall Needs Assessment Results 2018, 2019, 2020, 2021
+Overall Needs Assessment Results 2019, 2020, 2021, 2022

-2018 2019 2020 2021 Rank 1 Health Employment Employment Employment Rank 2 Employment Housing Housing Housing Rank 3 Education Education Education Education Rank 4 Housing Health Health Income and Asset Rank 5 Income and Asset Building Support Services Income an Asset Building Health
+2019 2020 2021 2022 Rank 1 Employment Employment Employment Employment Rank 2 Housing Housing Housing Housing Rank 3 Education Education Education Education Rank 4 Health Health Income & Asset Building Support Services Rank 5 Support Services Income & Asset Health Income & Asset Building